kubeshop/kusk-gateway/docs/guides/cert-manager.md

 ```

 Cert manager will react to the creation of this Certificate resource and produce for us a Kubernetes secret
-that contains the certificate that we can then use in Kusk Gateway to secure your endpoints with TLS.
+that contains the certificate we can use in Kusk Gateway to secure your endpoints with TLS (Transport Layer Security).

-Let's fetch the list of secrets to confirm that our certificate was created
+Fetch the list of secrets to confirm that our certificate was created:
 ```
 ❯ kubectl get secrets
 NAME                  TYPE                                  DATA   AGE ... selfsigned-cert-tls   kubernetes.io/tls                     3      103s
 ```
-and describe the secret for good measure
+Describe the secret:

 ```
 ❯ kubectl describe secret selfsigned-cert-tls